Light Switch Covers

 Only A getting padded:

-I found that the solution was to use the extrude parameter from the Part workbench instead of the pad parameter from the Part Design workbench.
+I found that the solution was to use the extrude tool from the Part workbench instead of the pad tool from the Part Design workbench.
 This seemed to extrude the text correctly.

 After rearranging the text and using the same padding (extruding) technique, I got the finished version for now: